First things First

 Open a bank account

 If you didn’t do this from home, you will need to open a bank account.
-It is harder for overseas travellers to open a bank account in the UK as you will need to show proof of your identity, a reference letter from your bank at home, proof of address (such as a bill, phone bill, etc., or a letter from the hostel/hotel where you staying) and proof of employment.
+It can be time consuming to open a bank account as you will need to show proof of your identity, a reference letter from your bank at home, proof of address (such as a bill, phone bill, etc., or a letter from the hostel/hotel where you staying) and proof of employment.

 The major banks to open an account with include HSBC, Lloyds TSB, Natwest, Barclays and the Bank of Scotland.
-There are also building societies but as they are offering the same services as the banks they require similar paperwork.
+There are also building societies and on-line banks to open an account with.

 If you plan to work in the UK you will need to register for a National Insurance Number.
 Once you have this number, it is yours for life.
 It plays a very important role in your existence in the UK.
 National Insurance provides for the use of the National Health Service (NHS) facilities you might use as well as unemployment/social security benefits and state pensions.
 Employers will require you to have this so they can take the appropriate amount out of your salary.